Mohamed-Abdelrazeq/golang-multi-user-notes/README.md

 - PostgreSQL for Data Storage
 - Docker as a Container
 - SMTP for Mailing
-- AWS S3 for Files Storage
+- AWS S3 for Files Storage ( Coming Soon )
 - AWS for Hosting ( Coming Soon )